 The abnormality consists in the incorrect blood flow between the heart chambers and, consequently, the release of blood into the general circulatory system.

-When there is a significant narrowing of the opening between the heart chambers due to, for example, valve sclerosis, doctors speak about stenosis.
-If the valve fails to close the opening between the chambers properly (which can be caused not only by the valve itself, but also by various reasons related to changes in the size of the heart chambers), we are dealing with valve failure (regurgitation).
+When there is a significant narrowing of the opening between the heart chambers, for example, due to sclerosis, doctors speak about stenosis.
+If the valve fails to close the opening between the chambers properly (which can be caused not only by the organ itself, but also by various reasons related to changes in the size of the heart chambers), we are dealing with valve failure (regurgitation).

 Both issues gradually lead to significant abnormal changes in blood flow, heart muscle overload, and its gradual weakening.

 At first, these developments may remain imperceptible, causing no obvious symptoms.
 But over time, the heart becomes so overstressed that it ceases to cope with its work.
-The weakening of the heart muscle is life-threatening.
+The weakening of its muscle is life-threatening.
 The medications that support it become less and less effective.
-Thus, one is confronted by a situation where the only solution is heart surgery β either the reconstruction or replacement of the diseased valve.
+Thus, one is confronted by a situation where the only solution is heart surgery – either the reconstruction or replacement of the diseased valve.

 What procedures can be used to treat heart valve disorders?

-If surgery becomes unavoidable, cardiac surgeons first decide whether the patient's own valve can be preserved by "repairing" it, or whether the organ must be removed and an artificial one implanted instead.
+If surgery becomes unavoidable, cardiac surgeons first decide whether the organ can be preserved by "repairing" it, or whether it must be removed and an artificial one implanted instead.

-Should the latter be preferred, the individual arguments in favor of one or another type of prosthesis are to be weighed very carefully.
+In the latter case there is the issue of choosing the type of prosthesis.
 Basically, there are two types - mechanical or biological.
 The decision is always made collectively by cardiologists, cardiac surgeons and anesthesiologists together with the patient, with whom the pros and cons are discussed.

 How are artificial heart valves created, and what types are there?